 Bishop McCort High School

-With the help of some experienced students from Saint Benedict School who go on to high school at Bishop McCort, Mr. Stephen Cotchen oversees TIC for ninth graders.
+With the help of some experienced students from Divine Mercy Catholic Academy who go on to high school at Bishop McCort, Mr. Stephen Cotchen and Mr. Jesse Cooper oversee TIC for ninth graders.
 Students release trout in the headwaters of Bens Creek and then enjoy a series of Outdoor Discovery Workshops at the Ferndale Sportsmen's Club.
 The school secured donations as match for a start-up grant it received from PATU in 2012 for TIC.